 For tips on where to eat and play, check out the Laguna Beach Gay Nightlife and Restaurants Guide

-Here's a look at some of the top places for LGBT travelers to stay when visiting Laguna Beach or other parts of coastal Orange County.
+Here's a look at some of the top places for LGBTQ travelers to stay when visiting Laguna Beach or other parts of coastal Orange County.
 The region's official tourism organization, Visit Laguna Beach, is also an excellent resource.

 Gay Beaches in Laguna

 About 2.5 miles along South Coast Highway you'll find what's typically the most gay-popular beach in Laguna, West Street Beach (at S. Coast Hwy. and West St.), which is adjacent to Thousand Steps Beach and Aliso Creek Beach.
-If you follow the path down to the beach from West Street, turn right when you reach the sand, and walk a bit north to reach the area that draws most of the GLBT sun bunnies.
+If you follow the path down to the beach from West Street, turn right when you reach the sand, and walk a bit north to reach the area that draws most of the LGBTQ sun bunnies.

 It doesn't have an especially gay following, but Main Beach Park is the central-most outdoor hangout in Laguna Beach.
 The broad crescent of sugary sand lies just opposite Laguna's bustling village center (roughly where Broadway and Ocean Ave. intersect with Pacific Coast Hwy., across from Laguna Cinemas), a short walk from dozens of fine restaurants, shops, and markets - you might want to grab picnic supplies from Zinc Cafe and Market and bring them over for an ocean-front meal.
-Main Beach is fringed by boardwalk and a grassy park and has a volleyball court, lifeguards, restrooms, and showers.
+Main Beach is fringed by the boardwalk and a grassy park and has a volleyball court, lifeguards, restrooms, and showers.
 It has access to a bike and walking path, and the tidal pools at the northern end of the beach make for interesting marine-life observation.
-Although there's no parking lot of Main Beach (and also no admission fee), you can always park at a metered spot or in a commercial lot downtown or along the street.
+Although there's no parking lot at Main Beach (and also no admission fee), you can always park at a metered spot or in a commercial lot downtown or along the street.

-The Shorebreak was one of the first hotels in Huntington Beach to prominently court the LGBT market, and given this easy-going but ultra-comfy hotel's proximity to the swank shopping malls of Newport Beach and its enviable setting overlooking the Pacific Ocean and Huntington Beach's classic pier, it's easy to understand why discerning gay travelers would feel perfectly at home here.
+The Shorebreak was one of the first hotels in Huntington Beach to prominently court the LGBTQ market, and given this easy-going but ultra-comfy hotel's proximity to the swank shopping malls of Newport Beach and its enviable setting overlooking the Pacific Ocean and Huntington Beach's classic pier, it's easy to understand why discerning gay travelers would feel perfectly at home here.

 One of the Shorebreak's greatest assets is its staff - a team of genuinely friendly, enthusiastic, and knowledgeable employees who go to great lengths to make all guest feel right at home.
 As is generally the case with Kimpton hotels, guest room and common area decor tends toward cheeky and fun - in this case, think surfer-chic.
 Rooms, many of which overlook the ocean, are decked out in breezy, surf-inspired colors and have a sleek, contemporary look.
 All have iPod docking stations, Wi-Fi, hi-def flat-panel TVs, nifty writing desks, individual climate control, and spacious bathrooms with separate tubs and showers.

 Set enviably along a 500-foot stretch of white-sand beach, the Surf & Sand (1555 S. Coast Hwy., 877-741-5908) has been one of Laguna Beach's favorite places to stay since it opened more than six decades ago, but thanks to some major refurbishments in recent years, it's also become one of the most luxurious hotels in town.
 Although coastal Orange County has a number of chic beach resorts, the Surf & Sand has rooms located closer to the surf than most competitors.
 It's also home to the exceptional Splashes Restaurant and the serene, impressively equipped Aquaterra Spa.
 Another notable feature is the hotel's ballroom and enormous patio overlooking the water, which is a favorite spot for weddings and has also hosted same-sex weddings.
-Surf and Sand is just a few doors away from the former Coast Inn gay resort, and it still draws a fair number of GLBT patrons, both to the hotel and the restaurant and bars.
+Surf and Sand is just a few doors away from the former Coast Inn gay resort, and it still draws a fair number of LGBTQ patrons, both to the hotel and the restaurant and bars.

 This is one of the premier coastal hotels in the region, and the lofty rates reflect the Surf & Sand's popularity and incomparable location.
 Compared with some of the larger high-end resorts in coastal Orange County, such as the Ritz-Carlton in Laguna Niguel and Montage Laguna Beach, the Surf & Sand is more intimate (at 167 rooms and suites) and less formal.
 All rooms have water views, and even the standard units are quite large, at 400 square feet, with marble entryways, Wi-Fi connectivity docks, flat-screen TVs, and good-size balconies from which you can watch the sun set over the ocean.